A Generalizable Light Transport 3D Embedding for Global Illumination: Extended baseline analysis

+As introduced in \S5.1 of the main paper, we compare our method against representatives from three distinct paradigms to cover the full spectrum of neural rendering.
+This broad evaluation complements recent work~\citet{zeng2025renderformer} by assessing performance across diverse architectural philosophies.
+Below, we elaborate on the experimental setup and discuss the results for each baseline in greater detail.

-The deep shading method~\cite{nalbach2017deepshading} is confined to screen-space and has limited awareness of the actual 3D scene.
+\paragraph{Deep Shading: screen-space limitations} The deep shading method \cite{nalbach2017deepshading} is confined to screen-space and has limited awareness of the actual 3D scene.
 As a result, it struggles to capture effects caused by out-of-sight geometries, exhibits view inconsistencies, and generalizes poorly to unseen scenes.
-To expose its limitations, we include the test scenes in the training set and show the resulting overfitted predictions in \Cref{fig:main_comparison}.
-Results on unseen test scenes are provided in the supplemental.
+To expose its limitations, we include the test scenes in the training set and show the resulting overfitted predictions in Figure 7.
 For instance, accurately capturing the shadow cast by a light source onto the ceiling (indirect light bouncing from the floor) in \textsc{Dining Room 2} is not feasible without access to the 3D knowledge.
 By using direct lighting as an illumination cue, it was able to predict the area above the light source to be dark, while the region directly beneath it appears brightest (\textsc{Living Room}).
+We note that the screen-space CNN paradigm is also adopted by \citet{xin2022lightweight}; we use Deep Shading as a representative of this category since both share the same fundamental view-dependence and off-screen-blindness.
 Recent advances in video foundation models may offer improved spatial reasoning by leveraging the 2D+time dimension.
 However, with the increasing availability of large-scale 3D data, it may be more effective to bypass the indirect route of reconstructing 3D from 2D projections and instead embrace direct 3D representations—enabling full editability and consistent understanding, as demonstrated by our method.